gnif/LookingGlass/doc/install.rst

 ----

-The Looking Glass Host captures frames from the guest OS using a capture API, and sends these frames to the :ref:`client_install`, be it on the host OS (hypervisor) or another Virtual Machine, through a low-latency transfer protocol over shared memory.
+The Looking Glass Host captures frames from the guest OS using a capture API, and sends them to the :ref:`Client <client_install>`—be it on the host OS (hypervisor) or another Virtual Machine—through a low-latency transfer protocol over shared memory.

 You can get the host program in two ways: